Go Orienteering

 For fitness and other orienteering training activities - see the Coaching and Training page

-The Learn To Orienteer 2025 program is suitable for everyone from complete beginners to those who might have tried orienteering but want more formal training.
+The Learn To Orienteer program will be run again in 2026.
+The program is suitable for everyone from complete beginners to those who might have tried orienteering but want more formal training.
+Add your name to the Wait List if you are interested in this program in 2026.

 To do orienteering in your own time, choose a DIY Permanent Course or download the MapRun App for Android and iOs.
 New maps are added regularly.